Marvellous-Udoye/speech-emotion-recognition/TECHNICAL_SUMMARY.md

   a reusable training function.
 - Added deployment configs for Render and Railway.
 - Documented the end-to-end flow in `LIVE_APP_FLOW.md`.
+- Updated project scope to student public speaking training with emotion-aware feedback for delivery stability cues.

 ## Notebook cell guide (by cell number)